icssc/ZotMeal/README.md

 4. To start a local Postgres container database run the `docker compose up` in the root directory.
    This will automatically set up and run a test database using docker.

-5. Create a .env based on the .env.example using `localhost`
+5. Create a .env based on the example given in `.env.development`

 6. Run `pnpm db:push` to push the schema to the docker database.